All Episodes

 That's the danger with a special counsel.

-But switching to the president, if I think that should be investigated, and I think every person you mentioned should get the presumption of innocence.
+But switching to the president, I think that should be investigated, and I think every person you mentioned should get the presumption of innocence.

 But where is that presumption of innocence for the president?

-I mean, and what are you doing?
+I mean, and what do you think?

-Uh well, I think we should respect the FBI.
+Well, I think we should respect the FBI.

-I think most of the people who I I know I know you do, and because I uh I have an active law practice in Miami and I deal with the FBI all the time, and most of them are one of the best professionals.
+And because I have an active law practice in Miami, and I deal with the FBI all the time, and most of them are one of the best.

-But Sean, it's it's not the FBI.
+But, Sean, it's not the FBI.

-Uh but again, I don't want to prejudge them, but I say other people who are prejudging the president and making outrageous statements based upon nothing.
+But again, I don't want to prejudge them, but I say other people who are prejudging the president and making outrageous statements based upon nothing.

-John Sale just away behind.
+John Sale, just way behind.

 Thank you, my friend.